-The maritime industry has evolved to develop the GMDSS (Global Maritime Distress And Safety System).
-The GMDSS system was developed to enhance maritime distress and safety radio communications and procedures.
+GMDSS Testing Onboard: The GMDSS(Global Maritime Distress And Safety System) system was developed to enhance maritime distress and safety radio communications and procedures.

 The most important feature of GMDSS equipment is that it vastly reduces the likelihood of ships going missing without a trace, allowing SAR operations to be launched quickly and directed to the exact location of a maritime disaster.

 The days of professional radio officers operating radio equipment on ships are long gone.
 Holding GMDSS installation, any deck officer with a General Operator Certificate (GOC) and a license can use the GMDSS equipment and make radio conversations when necessary.

 Mariners must understand the purpose of GMDSS equipment and perform the necessary maintenance on board the vessel to function correctly and effectively in an emergency.

 Every navigating officer responsible for it should regularly conduct weekly and monthly tests on all GMDSS equipment without failure.
 We must know that it is our only best friend in an emergency at sea.